 • A pet store with Iams dog and cat food as well as Dreamies Cat Treats, Chappie, Pedigree, Harrington’s dog food, Wagg and Chappies dog food, and bird food.
 (In Toryglen, pet food will be installed the following year.)

 • Continue using Unilever prefill products like CIF eco refill at home, Alberto Balsam and Simple hand wash prefills, Radox shower gel, and Alberto Balsam hand wash refills.

 • A new, lowest-priced reusable bag went on sale for 10p after customers complained that carrying back multiple containers is too cumbersome.

-“We know the cost of living crisis is having a big impact on our customers, so it’s important we recognise this in the refill space through our’refill price promise’ and ensure customers are getting an even better deal,” said Susan Thomas, Asda Senior Director of Sustainable Commercial Activity.
-In addition to being more affordable, refill enables customers to purchase only the quantity they require, assisting them in sticking to budgets and minimizing food waste at home.
+“We know the cost of living crisis is having a big impact on our customers, so it’s important we recognize this in the refill space through our’refill price promise’ and ensure customers are getting an even better deal,” said Susan Thomas, Asda Senior Director of Sustainable Commercial Activity.
+In addition to being more affordable, refills enable customers to purchase only the quantity they require, assisting them in sticking to budgets and minimizing food waste at home.